The Secret Behind McDonald's Fries

 Key implications:

-- Residues can persist through processing and cooking
+- Residues may persist through cooking

-- Exposure is cumulative across multiple foods
+- Exposure adds up across multiple foods

 Check the latest on fast food fries